arangodb/docs/3.10/http/document-address-and-etag.md

 each document.
 The key values are automatically indexed by ArangoDB in a collection's primary index.
 Thus looking up a document by its key is a fast operation.
 The _key value of a document is immutable once the document has been created.
-By default, ArangoDB will auto-generate a document key if no _key attribute is specified, and use the user-specified _key otherwise.
+By default, ArangoDB generates a document key automatically if no `_key` attribute is specified, and uses the user-specified `_key` otherwise.

 This behavior can be changed on a per-collection level by creating collections with the `keyOptions` attribute.